-Creating and use Coordinate Blocks
+Creating and using Coordinate Blocks

-Note: Please ensure that the Cad data has been exploded.
+Note: Please ensure that the CAD data has been exploded.

-Following this we can now select List --> To Block.
+Following this, we can now select List --> To Block.
 Select the Origin Point followed by the Alignment Point as shown in the image below.

-Origin Point Selected | Origin and Alignment Point Selected |
+| Origin Point Selected | Origin and Alignment Point Selected |

 2 Point: Allows you to specify the origin and an orientation for the points.

-Once we have selected the insertion method we now need to tell n4ce how it should generate the heights for each point.
+Once we have selected the insertion method, we now need to tell n4ce how it should generate the heights for each point.
 In this case, I am going to use Assigned.

 Assigned: Places the Block using the heights already allocated to each Point.

-Typed: All of the points will use the same height which is specified within the Heights Field in the image below.
+Typed: All of the points will use the same height, which is specified within the Heights Field in the image below.

 Relative: Uses the Assigned Point Heights with an offset value chosen from the Delta Field below.